Fudan-iGEM/2024-wiki/src/inclusivity.md

     </div>
 </div>

-Finally, our inclusivity program got its name “STEAMed Education — for Children from the Star.”
+Finally, our inclusivity program got its name "STEAMed Education — for Children from the Star."

 ## Courses Evaluation System of STEAMed